 CPTR 110 Computer Applications (1.5 credits) Introduces the use and operation of microcomputers for home, educational, business, and industrial applications.
-Emphasizes developing skills with the Windows versions of Microsoft Office and other Windows programs.
+Emphasizes developing skills with the Windows versions of Microsoft Works and other Windows programs.
 Students will learn word processing, spreadsheet, and database applications that operate within the Windows environment.
-Students will progress from the fundamental components of a computer system to maintenance and care of Windows based computers.
+Students will progress from the fundamental components of a computer system to DOS commands to the multitasking aspects of Windows based programs.

 CPTR 130 Introduction to Computer-Aided Design (1.5 credits) Familiarizes students with computer-aided design (CAD) software and assists in developing the skills and knowledge required to operate a CAD system.
 Requires completion of a series of drafting assignments.